Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 original, italics added).

-an upward adjuster for MMA's capital contribution in the event that the Adjusted Aggregate Federal Credit
+provides an upward adjuster for MMA's capital contribution in the event that the Adjusted Aggregate

-Amount properly allocable to MMA during the Credit Period exceeds the projected amount.
-Accordingly, the
+Federal Credit Amount properly allocable to MMA during the Credit Period exceeds the projected

-award of the 2007 tax credits could cause the "Adjusted Aggregate Federal Credit Amount" to exceed the
+the award of the 2007 tax credits could cause the "Adjusted Aggregate Federal Credit Amount" to

-"Projected Aggregate Federal Credit Amount" and, thus, trigger section 5.2(E).
-The Partnership Agreement
+exceed the "Projected Aggregate Federal Credit Amount" and, thus, trigger section 5.2(E).
+The

 The Partnership Agreement does not provide a fixed number, or even a range of numbers, to limit the